 Habits: Updates to Increase Your Motivation

 This article is about habits and how making small changes to your daily routine can help new habits to be formed.
-This then eliminates the need for us to wait for ‘motivation’ to come along.
+This then eliminates the need for you to wait to increase your motivation.
 Here’s why: A habit is a behavior that has been repeated enough times to become automatic.
 When approached correctly, habits will have enough motivation built into them which means you can complete all your SMART goals with less stress and angst.

 In their book “I’ve Had It Up To Here” (2011), Gaynor Parkin and Sarah Boyd discovered how wellbeing helps us to build the resilience we need to bounce back from the stresses of life.
 The things we can do to help us achieve this is by keeping active, eating well, limiting coffee and alcohol, and having regular good quality sleep.
 We may already know this but – as we know too well – many of us find it difficult to actually do it.